isemenov2015/Udacity/README.md

-# Udacity
-repo for Udacity MLE nanodegree
+#All projects for Udacity Machine learning engineer Nanodegree